cuelee/LTPI/README.md

 - **Trait selection optimization** (`--pick`)

 ### Included Features:
-- Monte Carlo-based sampling for posterior estimation
+- Evaluation of expected genetic liability using GHK algorithm and maximum likelihood
-- Covariance shrinkage to improve covariance matrix conditioning
+- Covariance shrinkage to improve the model's performance
-- Optimization of non-target trait selection based on `r2_o` criteria
+- Automatic trait selection based on `r2_o` criteria

 ## Installation
 To install `LTPI`, clone the repository and ensure all dependencies are installed: